 I don't care that people get angry at me.

-That's not uh that's not my my thing.
+That's not my thing.

 I would not have lasted in this business all these decades if I cared about people getting mad at me or not.

-But I like your idea and I have advocated your idea.
+But I like your idea, and I have advocated your idea.

 I think it could be made totally safe.

-Retired police, military that are armed, you know, in each building, surround the perimeter, make sure there's no that nobody gets in that building that doesn't belong in that building.
+I mean, if you do a complete, thorough, comprehensive security assessment on every individual school, and then the threat assessment comes back, how many people do you need, retired police, military, that are armed, you know, in each building, surround the perimeter, make sure there's no, nobody gets in that building that doesn't belong in that building.

-Uh we all live in New York.
+We all live in New York.

-There's not a building in New York you can get into, Jonathan Gillam, that you don't have either an ID to get in for or a pass from somebody that's in the building allowing you up.
+There's not a building in New York you can get into, Jonathan Gillum, that you don't have either an ID to get in for or a pass from somebody that's in the building allowing you up.

-That's absolutely right.
+No, it's absolutely right.

-I I really do.
+I really do.

 It was just ridiculous.